baidu/san-ssr/README.md

   --tsconfig, -c        tsconfig path, will auto resolve if not specified
 ```

-san-ssr will lookup `san-ssr-target-{target}` from node_modules to generate target code.
-The san-ssr-target-js package is installed as a dependency of san-ssr by default.
+san-ssr will lookup `san-ssr-target-${target}` from package from CWD for target code transpiler.
+The `san-ssr-target-js` package is installed as a dependency of san-ssr.

 ```bash
 san-ssr ./component.js > ssr.js